82nd Airborne Division: The Bulge

 On 24 December 1944, the 82nd Airborne Division with an official strength of 8,520 men was facing off against a vastly superior combined force of 43,000 men and over 1,200 armored fighting and artillery vehicles and pieces.
 Due to these circumstances, the 82nd Airborne Division was forced to withdrawal for the first time in its combat history.
 The Germans pursued their retreat with the 2nd and 9th SS Panzer Divisions.
 The 2nd SS Panzer Division Das Reich engaged the 82nd until 28 December when it and what was left of the 1st SS Panzer Division Leibstandarte were ordered to move south to meet General George Patton's forces attacking in the area of Bastogne.
 Some units of the 9th SS Panzer including the 19th Panzer Grenadier Regiment stayed and fought the 82nd.
 They were joined by the 62nd Volksgrenadier Division.
 The 9th SS Panzer tried to breakthrough by attacking the 508 and 504 PIR positions, but ultimately failed.
 The failure of the 9th and 2nd SS Panzer Divisions to break through the 82nd lines marked the end of the German offensive in the northern shoulder of the Bulge.
 The German objective now became one of defense.

 On 3 January 1945, the 82nd Airborne Division conducted a counterattack.
-On the first day's fighting the Division overran the 62nd Volksgrenadiers and the 9th SS Panzer's positions capturing 2,400 prisoners.
+On the first day's fighting the 82nd Airborne overran the 62nd Volksgrenadiers and the 9th SS Panzer's positions capturing 2,400 prisoners.
 The 82nd Airborne suffered high casualties in the process.
 The attached 551st Parachute Infantry Battalion was all but destroyed during these attacks.
 Of the 826 men who went into the Ardennes, only 110 came out.
 Having lost its charismatic leader Lt.
 Colonel Joerg, and almost all its men either wounded, killed, or frostbitten, the 551 was never reconstituted.
 The few soldiers who remained were later absorbed into units of the 82nd Airborne.